-After a productive exchange with a dear friend and actual talib al-‘Ilm, I’d like to share with you his concise rebuttal of a number of Rafidi-Sufi shubuhat that ‘Bro Hajji’ has spread and sold to the gullible as ‘straight from the sources’.
+I’d like to share with you this concise rebuttal (by Talib al-‘Ilm) of a number of Rafidi-Sufi shubuhat that ‘Bro Hajji’ has spread and sold to the gullible as ‘straight from the sources’ proofs.

 Note: at times, whenever he feels the heat and gets refuted hard, this Bro Hajji makes some half-baked apologies, but even then, in his ignorance, he claims that they are exceptions compared to the overall ‘balanced positions & resources’ he gave to the people.

 This person can’t string a single Arabic sentence together, he has literally a track recording of distorting basic Arabic sentences, heck, he refers to Imam Ahmad ibn Hanbal as Imam Ahmad ibn HUMBLE, yet he wants us to believe that he can understand hours of lectures in the Arabic language.

 Well, the following are the results of his ‘understanding’: mistranslations, lies, omissions, distortions, etc.; a long list of intellectual and academic dishonesty.
 Judge for yourselves:

 Shubhah #1: Did Imām Ahmad permit seeking blessings from graves, kissing & touching?

 (You can find my extensive refutation here>>>)

 BH said Imām Ahmad did through the following narration The narration of Imam Ahmad’s son stating Imam Ahmad said لا بأس بذلك ‘There’s no problem with that’

 1- The narration of Imām Ahmad’s other son.
 Abu Al Fadhl Salih bin Ahmad Bin Hanbal who states in his Masāil Al Imām Ahmad, Imām didn’t touch the wall of the grave and didn’t kiss it.